Email list-building is everything to your online business.

 So, You’ve Got People Subscribing…

-Once you starting building your email list, you’ll start seeing the benefits.
+Once you start building your email list, you’ll start seeing the benefits.
 However, you still need to work to keep your subscribers around after the fact.
 You don’t want them deleting your emails without reading them, or hitting “unsubscribe.”

 To keep them interested and engaged, especially the people who are ready to bounce, you need to keep trying.